 - Jaw fracture repair

-- Surgical extractions
+- Surgical tooth extractions

-- Treatment of periodontal disease
+- Treatment of gum disease

 - Oral cancer surgery